 The screenplay is set against the rising tide of nationalism that was sweeping the Arab world with the crumbling of the Ottoman Empire.
-This widespread Arab nationalist movement reached a violent and bloody crescendo during the First World and the reluctant granting of independence to Egypt by Great Britain in 1919 – a full three years before Carter’s discovery of Tutankhamun’s tomb
+This widespread Arab nationalist movement reached a violent and bloody crescendo during the First World and the reluctant granting of independence to Egypt by Great Britain in 1922 – the same year Carter discovered Tutankhamun’s tomb

-The Valley of the Kings is based on the remarkable true story of the turbulent events surrounding the discovery of Tutankhamun’s tomb in Egypt in 1922 by intrepid English archaeologist Howard Carter.
+Based on the remarkable true story of the turbulent events surrounding the discovery of Tutankhamun’s tomb in Egypt

-(Quarter-finalist in the Nicholl Fellowships, a semi-finalist in the Scriptapalooza Screenwritng competition and a finalist in the American Accolades Screenplay competition)
+(Quarter-finalist in the Nicholl Fellowships, a semi-finalist in the Scriptapalooza Screenwriting competition and a finalist in the American Accolades Screenplay competition)

-The French then start ugly rumours about Carter’s financial dealings and send hired thugs to beat him up and destroy his meagre watercolour/tour guide business.
+The French then start ugly rumors about Carter’s financial dealings and send hired thugs to beat him up and destroy his meagre watercolor/tour guide business.